premnairun/AIML-Practical-App2/README.md

 •	Insights: AdaBoost significantly outperformed all other models, demonstrating its ability to capture complex, nonlinear relationships.

-## The best alternative to predict the prices for used cars is AdaBoost Regressor, a report reveals.
-The method can better explain pricing variability and is more accurate, which is a plus when dealing with used car salesmen.
+## The best option to predict the prices for used cars is AdaBoost Regressor.
+The method can better explain pricing variability and is more accurate, which is an advantage when dealing with used car sales.